DongzeHE/scpca-docs/docs/processing_information.md

 ### Preprocessing with fastp

-Prior to quantifying gene expression for bulk RNA-sequencing samples, FASTQ files are pre-processed using [`fastp`](https://github.com/OpenGene/fastp) to perform adapter trimming, quality filtering, and length filtering.
+Prior to quantifying gene expression for bulk RNA-seq samples, FASTQ files are pre-processed using [`fastp`](https://github.com/OpenGene/fastp) to perform adapter trimming, quality filtering, and length filtering.
 For length filtering, trimmed reads shorter than 20 basepairs were removed by using the `--length_required 20` option.
 All other filtering and trimming was performed using the default strategies enabled in `fastp`.

 ### Mapping and quantification using salmon

-To quantify gene expression for bulk RNA-sequencing samples, we used [`salmon quant`](https://salmon.readthedocs.io/en/latest/salmon.html).
+To quantify gene expression for bulk RNA-seq samples, we used [`salmon quant`](https://salmon.readthedocs.io/en/latest/salmon.html).
 Here, we performed selective alignment of the trimmed and filtered FASTQ files to a decoy-aware reference transcriptome index ([Srivastava _et al._ 2020](https://doi.org/10.1186/s13059-020-02151-8)).
 The [decoy-aware reference transcriptome](https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode), was created from spliced cDNA sequences with the entire genome sequence as a decoy.

 #### Salmon parameters

-A benefit of using `salmon` is the ability to incorporate RNA-sequencing specific technical biases and correct counts accordingly.
+A benefit of using `salmon` is the ability to incorporate RNA-seq specific technical biases and correct counts accordingly.
 We chose to enable the [`--seqBias`](https://salmon.readthedocs.io/en/latest/salmon.html#seqbias) and [`--gcBias`](https://salmon.readthedocs.io/en/latest/salmon.html#gcbias) flags, to correct for sequence-specific biases due to random hexamer primer and fragment-level GC biases, respectively.